FranciszekPin/cozy-interpreter/README.md

 ./ci ../samples/game.coz
 ```

-## Running the tests

-`tests/` directory contains tests for each module.
-If you want to run them, add `run_test()` at the beginning of `main()` function in `src/main.c`.
-Yes, I know the testing system is a little primitive, I'm planning to make it better.

 ## Cozy Language syntax

-Every Cozy language source code should contain `program:` clause containing instruction to run and may contain `define:` clause where variables can be defined.
+Every Cozy language source code should contain `program:` clause with instructions to run and **may** contain `define:` clause where variables can be defined.
 Example of simple source code:

 ```